toro-nicolas/42sh/README.md

 - Handle parentheses ("()")
 - Handle globbing ("*", "?", "[" and "]")
 - Handle alias
-- Handle scripting and scripting commands (if, else, endif and foreach)
+- Handle scripting and scripting commands (if, else, endif, foreach and end)

 ## Result 🚩